aboglioli/koder/content/blog/computed-properties-in-javascript-objects/index.md

 I know there are some libraries to compute properties value of Javascript objects.
 But I didn't find a good one.

 The following code is merely demonstrative but it's based on a real case.
+And I'm crafting a new library while I write this post.

 Let's say I have a main object containing all the data.
 There are products and relations between them.